patrick330602/blog/source/about/index.md

 ---
-title: ME.
+title: about
-description: It's the road I choose. | 己择之路，终不愿改
 layout: about
-comments: false
-sidebar: custom
 ---
-<center>{% youtube BUbbbKwD9QI %}</center>

 **Programmer, Photographer, HKUST Student**

 Love capturing the perfect moment; and translate the apps to the world.
-Love ACG, Just...
-Don't kill me :P
+Love ACG, but never trying to hide it ;)

 Love Computing, Learning Machine learning;
 Have been volunteering at CSSAHK and HKCIEA, Internship at IBM/AdavanPro, IT Director of HKUST MSSS right now;